evmcnb/quartz/content/Full/Cervical Cancer.md

 - HPV positive with abnormal cytology - refer for colposcopy
 - Inadequate sample - repeat the smear after at least 3 months

-- If 3 serial positive HPV results but normal cytology - refer for colposcopy (patient not clearing HPV)
+- If **2 serial** positive HPV results but normal cytology - refer for colposcopy (patient not clearing HPV)

 There are some notable exceptions to the program:
 - Women with HIV are screened **annually**